 In its role as an advisory body on research policy issues, a central task of the Research Council is to initiate and prepare strategic plans and policy documents for individual disciplines, subject areas and research topics.
 Such documents may be drawn up to stipulate specific research-policy priorities, or may be formulated in response to an evaluation of the relevant research community.

-The links below will take you directly to the Research Councils publications database, to the page where you may download or order the document associated with the link.
+The links below will take you directly to a webpage or to the Research Councils publications database where you may download the document associated with the link.